eduardolagobatista/Advanced-ML-Specialization/README.md

 # Advanced-ML-Specialization
 Notebooks created during the attendance at the coursera specialization

-It includes every notebook created during the coding activities during the attendance at the Advanced Machine Learning Specialization at Coursera Platform.
+It includes every notebook created for the coding activities during the attendance at the Advanced Machine Learning Specialization at Coursera Platform.
 The specialization consists of 7 courses:
 - Introduction to Deep Learning